Accepting applications for Fall 2019. Apply today!

 CIIS favors foreign credential evaluations provided by WES – World Education Services, and specifically the course-by-course-report.
 CIIS accepts the WES 'Basic' report, but applicants may wish to complete the 'ICAP'.

 CIIS will also accept foreign credential evaluations that are in a comprehensive course-by-course format from the current members of the National Association of Credential Evaluation Services (NACES).

 The foreign credential evaluation is used in lieu of sending original transcripts from abroad to CIIS.
 Original or notarized copies of the transcripts should only be sent to the foreign credential provider, per the foreign credential provider's instructions; there is no need to send these to CIIS!

 If you have studied abroad as part of credits received in the United States or Canada (i.e. transfer credits from abroad), no WES evaluation is needed - provided these units are showing on your US/Canadian transcript.
 If you wish to receive transfer units for any courses earned outside of the United States/Canada that are not showing on a US/Canadian transcript, we do need a foreign credential evaluation for these courses.

 CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
 The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2019-2020.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-Apply for the Fall 2019 semester by July 15, 2019 via this application link below.
+Apply for the spring 2020 semester by November 15, 2019 via this application link below.
 Start the Diversity Scholarship application now!